Three-phase electric power: Three-wire and four-wire circuits

-There are two basic three-phase configurations: wye (Y) and delta (Δ).
-As shown in the diagram, a delta configuration requires only three wires for transmission, but a wye (star) configuration may have a fourth wire.
+There are two basic three-phase configurations: Star (also called Y) and delta.
+As shown in the diagram, a delta configuration requires only three wires for transmission, but a star configuration may have a fourth wire.
 The fourth wire, if present, is provided as a neutral and is normally grounded.
 The three-wire and four-wire designations do not count the ground wire present above many transmission lines, which is solely for fault protection and does not carry current under normal use.

 A four-wire system with symmetrical voltages between phase and neutral is obtained when the neutral is connected to the "common star point" of all supply windings.
 In such a system, all three phases will have the same magnitude of voltage relative to the neutral.
 Other non-symmetrical systems have been used.

-The four-wire wye system is used when a mixture of single-phase and three-phase loads are to be served, such as mixed lighting and motor loads.
+The four-wire star system is used when a mixture of single-phase and three-phase loads is to be served, such as mixed lighting and motor loads.
 An example of application is local distribution in Europe (and elsewhere), where each customer may be only fed from one phase and the neutral (which is common to the three phases).
 When a group of customers sharing the neutral draw unequal phase currents, the common neutral wire carries the currents resulting from these imbalances.
 Electrical engineers try to design the three-phase power system for any one location so that the power drawn from each of three phases is the same, as far as possible at that site.
 Electrical engineers also try to arrange the distribution network so the loads are balanced as much as possible, since the same principles that apply to individual premises also apply to the wide-scale distribution system power.
 Hence, every effort is made by supply authorities to distribute the power drawn on each of the three phases over a large number of premises so that, on average, as nearly as possible a balanced load is seen at the point of supply.